-1 to 5 Rating Condition Rating Definition Net Asset Salvage Value Index Scale Road Structures AT Structures (NASVi) 1 Very Good 90-100 The asset is typically new or recently rehabilitated.
-2 Good The asset is in good condition.
-Some elements show general sig ns of deterioration that may 80-89 3 Fair The asset shows further signs of deterioration and requires atten moderate deficiencies.
-Asset is in acceptable condition and comp as intended. tion.
-Some elements exhibit 40-79
+1 to 5 Rating Condition Rating Definition Net Asset Salvage Value Index Scale Road Structures AT Structures (NASVi) 1 Very Good SPECTRUM SPECTRUM 90-100 The asset is typically new or recently rehabilitated.
+2 Good The secretic in good and liting.
+Same allowants about good and its property of the control of th no of deterioration that may 80-89 The asset is in good condition.
+Some elements show general signequire attention.
+A few elements exhibit minor deficiencies. ns or deterioration that may 3 Fair The asset shows further signs of deterioration and requires atten moderate deficiencies.
+Asset is in acceptable condition and compas intended.
+40-79